 As well as our regular grant – usually in the order of £250,000 – the Fund has made additional donations to the Charity for Civil Servants for special projects.
-A recent award of £28,000 helped support a new dementia pilot project.

 We, too, benefit from the expertise of the Charity for Civil Servants, which helps us by visiting a small number of widows of deceased CSIS policyholders to assess their needs and advise us on the best way to support them.

 Our Annual Reports set out the range of our grant giving, while our 10th Anniversary Celebration Review shows the impact of the Charity Fund's grant giving resulting from the donations received from the Civil Service Insurance Society.
 These can be downloaded here and here.

 For ease of reading, some key facts and figures around our grant giving are set out separately, which can also be downloaded here.